KernelCafe/welcome/README.md

 We are not yet accepting donations, but plan to accept donations via GitHub Sponsors, Paypal, and hardware in March.

-For hardware donations we are only considering recent hardware (>2015) with <15W idle consumption.
+For hardware donations we are only considering recent hardware with low power consumption.
 We are very much interested in adding support for riscv, mips, ppc64le, and other exotic architectures.

 ## Available Infrastructure